neri/maystorm/README.md

 ### build

-1. Install llvm
-2. Install rust (nightly)
-3. `make install`
+1. `make install`

-If you get an error that the linker cannot be found, configure your linker in `~/.cargo/config.toml` or something similar.
+If you get a linker error, configure your linker in `~/.cargo/config.toml` or similar.

 ```
 [target.x86_64-unknown-none]